lopezator/migrator/README.md

 them for that specific case.
 It's also pretty big, with internals difficult to follow.
 It's crowded with a lot of functionality that could be done in userland pretty fast.

-## Logo

-The logo was taken from @ashleymcnamara's [gophers repo](https://github.com/ashleymcnamara/gophers).
-I've just applied slight modifications to it.

 # Contribute

 Pull requests are welcome, this is an early implementation and work is needed in all areas: docs, examples, tests, ci...